How To Paint Linoleum Flooring

 Stenciling the full squares was much easier than the end and corner sections.
 For those, it was a pain trying to get the stencil lined upright.
 You have to bend it for the end tiles, which is why I did those last.

-In all, it took me 3 trips to my niece’s house to paint and stencil the floor.
 I went back this weekend and applied the sealer.
-We used Rust-Oleum Polyurethane Floor Sealer, it went on smooth, has a nice matte finish, and is clear with no yellow tones.
+We used Rust-Oleum Polyurethane Floor Sealer, which went on smoothly, has a nice matte finish, and is clear with no yellow tones.
 On the negative side, it smells bad and you can’t walk on the floor for about 24 hours after.

 How to paint your appliances to look like stainless steel